realityisgay/Anti-invisible-Discord-Bot/README.md

 ## Anti-Invisible.py

-  If the user's status is Invisible / Offline / Idle the role is getting removed.
+  If the user's status is Invisible / Offline / Idle then the role is getting removed.
   If the status changes to else, the role is given to the user.

 ### Commands:

-(yourprefix)check = checks the statuses of the users and adjusts the roles to them.
+(yourprefix)check = checks the status of the users and adjusts the roles accordingly.